 Where there is no room to swing a flood gate, we have designed pivot flood control gates that pivot upwards out of the way, for easy one person operation to deploy rapidly should the need occur.
 Smaller pedestrian swing-hinge flood gates are used where steps are allowed at thresholds.
 Our standard solutions here are suitable for flood depths of 1.6m, although we have designed and supplied flood gates and flood barriers for flood depths of up to 4.5m where required.

 Many utility sites do not have the space to incorporate a perimeter concrete wall.
 In these instances, protecting the building line with tanking and duct sealing is often specified.
 As the condition of existing buildings, the number of cable/service entries and condition of any foundations are often unknown, sump pumps are normally provided to discharge any floodwater that does seep into buildings to keep levels down during a sustained flood event.
 Infrequently used openings are protected with demountable flood barriers which can be fully removed when required.
 Where regular access is required, our steel secure flood proof doors are specified.

-Our secure flood proof doors are watertight to full depth due to a unique sealing system and can be specified as 60 minute fire doors.
+Our secure flood proof doors are watertight to full depth due to a unique sealing system.
 Flood Doors come with the full range of furniture options including windows, emergency escape bars and security rated fittings.
 The flood doors are watertight when closed, and are usually specified as always requiring key access from the outside.
 These features give our clients confidence that whoever has visited each site, that it will be left secure and flood-proof.